-This link is shared through the cooperation of the Minnesota Adult Education Services as a resource only.
-This website contains information describing identification and diagnosis, classroom challenges, instructional strategies, testing accommodations, English Language Learner (ELL) applications, and resources and websites links.
+Shared through the cooperation of the Minnesota Adult Education Services as a resource only.
+This website contains information describing identification and diagnosis, classroom challenges, instructional strategies, testing accommodations, English Language Learner (ELL) applications and resources.

 Edtech Center World Education: Online Professional Development

 World Education offers online professional development opportunities that include self-paced tutorials or courses facilitated by prominent specialists in their field.
 The site includes course descriptions, schedules, fees, and how to register.

 Institute for the Professional Development of Adult Educators (IPDAE)

 A resource center that offers information, training and professional development resources for adult educators.

 The Mountain Plains Adult Education Association serves members in an eight-state region.
 The original charter and founding policies were developed in 1945.
 The four original states were Colorado, New Mexico, Utah and Wyoming.
 In 1961, Arizona, Idaho and Nevada joined.
 Montana became the eighth state in 1988.